RESEARCH STARTER

 Impact on Intergroup Relations

 The models of multiracial identity that have emerged since the dismantling of segregation laws in the 1950s and 1960s challenge traditional US racial boundaries and categories in much the same way that their historical predecessors did.
 These historical manifestations of multiracial identity include integration through “passing” for a White person and the formation of rural enclaves and pluralistic urban elites, such as blue-vein societies and Louisiana Creoles of color.
 However, those identities were motivated by the legal system of segregation, which sought to control the potential “threat” to White dominance posed by individuals of color.
 Consequently, they were not so much a response to the forced denial of European ancestry or cultural orientation as they were a reaction to being subordinated and to being denied the privileges that these criteria implied.
 These traditional identities also maintained the hierarchical value attached to racial differences by the larger society.
-Such attitudes were the products of Eurocentrism and were responsible for colorism among Americans of color.
+These attitudes reflected Eurocentric standards of beauty and status and contributed to the persistence of colorism within communities of color.
 Colorism involves the preferential treatment of individuals who more closely approximate White people in terms of consciousness, behavior, and phenotype within the various communities of color as well as the larger society.

 The “new” multiracial identity is not premised on the desire to gain privileges that would be precluded by identifying as a person of color and therefore is not synonymous with the psychosocial pathology of colorism.
 This identity instead contests the mutually exclusive nature of American racial boundaries and challenges the hierarchical valuation of racial (and cultural) differences.
 A multiracial identity thus recognizes the commonalities among various communities (integration) and, at the same time, appreciates the differences (pluralism).
 More important, this identity is premised on an egalitarian dynamic between pluralism and integration, which are viewed as relative, rather than absolute extremes, on a continuum of grays.